 - Improved the tracking data sent when switching players in the Tetris example.

 - Added a ‘Save & Exit’ button to the Golf example as an example of good practice to avoid losing data when learners close the window.

 - Added two types of “category” Context Activity to record the Recipe being used and the original source of the content (more on this in a blog soon!)

 The statements generated by the new prototypes will not be compatible with the old ones, so if you’re using the prototypes for testing, you’ll need to keep this in mind.
 In fact, one of the reasons we’ve held off updating the prototypes is that we didn’t want to break anyone’s use of them.
 You’ll need to consider this issue of backwards compatibility as you come to update your own products.

 The easiest solution is to get the design right the first time, but that’s not always possible as requirements and best practices develop over time.
 We work around this issue in the new prototypes by tagging every statement with a Recipe Id as a “category” Context Activity.
 The next time we update the prototypes, we’ll also update the Recipe and update the Id to point to the new version.
 Any tools reporting on the prototypes could use that property to see which version of the statement structure is being used and handle the data accordingly, though the reports included with the prototypes don’t yet do this.

-There’s still more that could be done to improve the design of the prototypes and take full advantage of Tin Can.
+There’s still more that could be done to improve the design of the prototypes and take full advantage of xAPI.
 These are prototypes, not products, so I recommend you look to other sources (like this blog or my eLearning Guild course) for advice on how to best design your tracking.
 That said, the prototypes are now providing a better base line for you to build and improve on in your design and development.

 Some examples of how the prototypes could be developed further are: